A Multilinear Tongue Model Derived from Speech Related MRI Data of the Human Vocal Tract

-After we acquired the hard palate mesh for each considered speaker, we want to align this mesh to each scan of the corresponding speaker.
-This procedure serves the purpose of restoring tongue surface information that is missing due to contacts between tongue and palate as shown in \autoref{fig:palatal-contact}.
+After we have acquired the hard palate mesh for each speaker, we align this mesh to each scan of that speaker.
+This procedure serves the purpose of restoring tongue surface information that is missing due to contacts between tongue and palate as shown in \autoref{fig:palate-reconstruction}.

-Here, we have to address the issue that the corresponding speaker might have moved between the scans.
+In this context, we have to address the issue that the corresponding speaker might have moved between the scans.
 Fortunately, as the hard palate can only undergo rigid body transformations, we only have to estimate this type of motion.
-However, as the palate surface information might be partly missing, we fall back to color information for this task.
-To this end, we define the color profile set \(E(M, f) \subset \mathbb{R}^\ell\) of a mesh \(M\) in a scan \(f\).
+However, as the palate surface information might be partly missing, we fall back to \ac{nmr} information for this task.
+To this end, we define the \ac{nmr} profile set \(E(M, f) \subset \mathbb{R}^\ell\) of a mesh \(M\) in a scan \(f\).
 A profile \(\vec{e}^i (M, f) \in E(M, f)\) is a vector such that its entries are given by